Free Saturdays: Race, Disability, Poverty, and Homelessness in Children's Books, Reading and Signing

-The de Young Museum will celebrate National Disability Employment Awareness Month (NDEAM) in October to help raise awareness about employment difficulties, hardships, and highlight disabled people's everyday contributions in our society.
+The de Young celebrates National Disability Employment Awareness Month (NDEAM) in October to raise awareness about employment difficulties, hardships, and highlight people with disabilities' daily contributions to society.

-Join us this Saturday as we learn and explore disable people's stories through two Children's book readings as they help create a culture of empathy and mindfulness.
-After the book readings, stay around for a special book signing to meet with the authors; "Tiny" Lisa Gray and Leroy Moore.
+Join us as we learn and explore stories of people with disabilities through two children's book readings as they strive to create a culture of empathy and mindfulness.
+After the readings, stay for a book signing and meet with the authors; Lisa "Tiny" Gray and Leroy Moore.

-Free Saturdays are about celebrating art and this city that we love through meaningful curated experiences for all visitors.
-Explore the permanent collections, take a guided tour, get inspired to create art of your own at our art-making station.
+Free Saturdays are about celebrating art and this city that we love through meaningful experiences.
+Explore the permanent collections, take a guided tour, and get inspired to create art of your own at our art-making station.

 El Trabajador/The Hard-Worker